modernTalker/Algorithms-MIPT/FindCycle/README.md

 # Find Cycle

-The provided code is designed to determine whether a graph contains a cycle.
+The provided code determines whether a graph contains a cycle.
 It employs a Depth-First Search (DFS) algorithm to traverse the graph and identify cycles within it.

 * #### Graph Class
   The Graph class allows for the creation and manipulation of a graph.
 It includes methods to add edges and determine the presence of a cycle within the graph.